VladimirMakaev/cqrs-journey-doc/Journey_00_Preface.markdown

-## Chapter 0
 # Preface

 _Why are we embarking on this journey?_

-# What Are the Motivations for Creating This Guidance Now?
+# What are the motivations for creating this guidance now?

 The **Command Query Responsibility Segregation (CQRS)** pattern and **Event Sourcing** are currently generating a great deal of interest